neidlinger/neidlinger.github.io/project4.md

 after the inputs is the calculated hypotenuse and surface area for the respective right triangle.

 ![screenshot](images/rightTriangle/1.png)

 Fig 1.
-The launch screen
+Program running with test input

 ![screenshot](images/rightTriangle/2.png)

 Fig 2.
-Example output after input is processed.
+Program running with test input

 ![screenshot](images/rightTriangle/3.png)

 Fig 3.
-Feedback when an error occurs.
+Program running with test input

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).